 - Angel Dear Baby Fuzzy Footie is soft and warm.
 For a more substantial piece for colder weather, the Columbia Infant Frosty Freeze Bunting complete with an ample hoody, water-resistant shell fabric, plush fleece lining in the body, and insulated with high-loft faux down which makes it easy to wash.
 You will definitely want some warm socks and mittens with this number, however, as the fold-over hands and feet are not insulated.

-- Bassinet Strolling — If you love the idea of strolling with your baby in a bassinet, we highly recommend the UPPAbaby Vista which took home our Top Pick Award for Versatility in our Best Baby Stroller review.
+- Bassinet Strolling — If you love the idea of strolling with your baby in a bassinet, we highly recommend the UPPAbaby Vista which took home our Top Pick Award for Versatility in our The Best Full-size Strollers of 2017 review.

 NEXT: Baby Essentials: Out of the Bubble (2 to 6 months)